 “Strength is what we do and sisterhood is the beautiful result,” French shared.

-The first location of Vie opened in downtown Puyallup in 2016, and the most recent addition to the Vie Athletics family opened this year on South Hill in Puyallup.
+The first location of Vie opened in downtown Puyallup in 2016, and the most recent addition to the Vie Athletics family opened in 2018 on South Hill in Puyallup.
 They also have two other locations, one in Tacoma, and one in Bonney Lake.
 When you are a member of one Vie Athletics location, you become a member at all and can take classes between the four studios.

 “Vie expanding quickly has little to do with me, and more to do with the need for a space like this,” French said.
 “We need spaces, created with care, to make us better.
 Better humans, better moms, better daughters, better sisters, better colleagues, and better employers.
 The list goes on.
 Vie makes a difference in the lives we touch.
 It extends past the one hour we have our members in class.”